kiara-bermudez/SITE-Project2-StudentStore/README.md

         - **optional**:
           - [X] `receipt` - text describing the order (what might go on a receipt)
       - [X] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+Reflection
+Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?
+The labs are the reason that I was able to fully complete this project!
+Week 2 labs taught me how to use React (states, props, components) and have dynamic looking website that allowed users to edit it.
+Week 3 labs taught me how to create routes, get data from a json and fully connect it to the frontend, and how to handle errors.
+During Week 2 I didn't really understand what I was doing with routes or api call, but once I did the labs in Week 3, I was able to go back and fix my code.
+I also struggled with the css at times because there were a lot of components on the page that I had to format so they could all fit together.

+If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.
+Currently, I would want to add more css to fix the sidebar and product details page.
+I did not have time to pretty up my website fully so that would be first.
+I would also have liked to complete the stretch features as well as gotten more working links on the page.

+Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?
+My project demo went well, I showed all of the features that I wanted to.
+I really liked how some people didn't copy the exact format of the webpage, so I would like to try to add my own personal design and style ideas in the next project.

+Open-source libraries used
+Add any links to open-source libraries used in your project.

+Shout out
+Give a shout out to somebody from your cohort that especially helped you during your project.
+This can be a fellow peer, instructor, TA, mentor, etc.
+Shout out to my pod mates Kevin, Likashmi, Maurice and Robert for working with me and I think we helped each other pretty well!